-Our Recommendation: As a small tip, make sure you pick one day a week to create Attribution Reports of all your major funnel campaigns.
+Our Recommendation: Set aside one day a week to create Attribution Reports for all your major funnel campaigns.
 That way you’re consistently getting data on what works/what doesn’t, and are changing things within a similar timeframe.

-HubSpot allows you to create all of your own workflows, and while there are dozens that may be useful to your business, here are some we recommend starting right away.
+Our Recommendation: HubSpot allows you to create all of your own workflows, and while there are dozens that may be useful to your business, we recommend we start out with these.

 - New Customer Workflow: This workflow is for turning your 1st-time paying customers into repeat buyers.
-You should set-up the workflow to trigger when the customer makes their first purchase, and it should deliver content over 3 weeks designed to get them to make an additional purchase within a business specific time frame.
-For example, if your Top Customers typically are identified by making their second purchase within 30 days, that’s what you would have this chain work against.
-IN THIS BLOG POST, WE GO IN DEPTH ON HOW TO DESIGN THIS WORKFLOW.
+Set it up to trigger when the customer makes their first purchase and have it deliver content over 3 weeks.
+For example, if your Top Customers typically are identified by making their second purchase within 30 days, have this chain work against that period.

-- Abandoned Cart Workflow: 78 percent of customers drop out at the cart stage, and this is your line of defense to prevent that from happening.
-The crux of this workflow involves getting customer information BEFORE they get to the cart, so that if they don’t buy, you can target them with a workflow that encourages them to finally make that purchase.
+- Abandoned Cart Workflow: 78 percent of customers drop out at the cart stage.
+This workflow is your line of defense to prevent that from happening.
+The goal of this workflow is to get customer information before they get to the cart so that if they don’t buy, you can target them with a workflow that encourages them to finally make that purchase.

-A/B testing is a core pillar of most marketing campaigns, and HubSpot allows you to A/B test nearly everything you send out, including emails, facebook messenger texts, blog titles, and much more.
+A/B testing is an important element in successful marketing campaigns, and HubSpot allows you to A/B test nearly everything you send, including emails, Facebook messenger texts, blog titles, and much more.

-Most of HubSpot’s A/B testing tools are a cinch to use, but there are some best practices you should remember.
+Our Recommendation: Most of HubSpot’s A/B testing tools are a cinch to use, but there are some best practices you should remember.
 First, always make sure you only A/B test one element at a time in your communication.
-Testing two different emails with different visuals and subject lines would generally be useless, because there is far too much difference for you to get an accurate idea of what is enticing readers, and what specific thing is converting them.
+Testing two emails with different visuals and subject lines would generally be useless because there is far too much difference for you to get an accurate idea of what is enticing readers, and what specific thing is converting them.

 Always have a control version of the communication.
-The control if the version all others are weighed against to judge their effectiveness.
+The control is the version all others are weighed against to judge their effectiveness.

-In the meantime, one of the main perks of running your video through HubSpot are the analytics you can derive from the platform.
-It’s much easier to determine how long it takes a user to watch a video before they sign up for your offer when all of the analytics are funneling into the same system, and even easier to start an automation tailored to a customer’s interests.
+One of the benefits of running your video through HubSpot is the analytics available from the platform.
+It’s much easier to determine how long it takes a user to watch a video before they sign up for your offer when all of the analytics are funneling into the same system, and even easier to start automation tailored to a customer’s interests.

 Transactional Email is exactly what it sounds like--emails whose sole purpose is to record a transaction.
-They’re different than most of the emails you’d send ( which are marketing based) and usually include things like receipts, account updates, and anything that a user needs to know that could affect their experience.
+They’re different from most of the emails you’d send (which are marketing based) and usually include things like receipts, account updates, and anything that a user needs to know that could affect their experience.
 Many companies use a different provider for these types of emails, but with HubSpot, you also get the same in-depth analytics with these as you do on your regular emails.